equalframework/equal-doc/docs/advanced/security.md

 eQual uses JWT tokens that are exchanged between the back-end and the client (browser ) as HttpOnly cookie.

 !!!
 Note "using CLI"
-    There is no authentication using CLI: in commdna-line context, user is identified as root with full priviledges.
+    There is no authentication using CLI: in command-line context, user is identified as root with full privileges.

 During authentication (via the signin controller) a token is generated, according to the AUTH_ACCESS_TOKEN_VALIDITY parameter, and stored by the browser.